Cost-Based Approach to Complexity: A Common Denominator?: Introduction

-The frequent conceptualization of complexity in terms of the concept of description reveals a close relationship between complexity and scientific modeling.
-As a matter of fact, accurately describing a phenomenon consists in one of the main objectives of modeling.
+The frequent conceptualization of complexity in terms of the length of the respective description reveals a close relationship between complexity and scientific modeling, more specifically the level of \emph{abstraction}.
+As a matter of fact, accurately describing a phenomenon as an abstract construct consists in one of the main objectives of modeling.
 Another important one is to provide subsidies for making predictions about the observed phenomenon.
-Such modelings implies mapping the real world into a relatively precise and formal system of representations, such as natural language and/or logic and/or mathematics.
-In the aforementioned example, we are mapping a text from the real world into a short sentence of the natural language known as English.
-As a consequence of the relationship between the concept of complexity and scientific modeling, it becomes critical to consider the reasons what are the circumstances that make the latter into the former (i.e. that makes a scientific modeling problem complex).
+Such modelings imply mapping the real world into a relatively precise and formal system of representations, such as natural language and/or logic and/or mathematics.